Susan Walls, USGS Wetland and Aquatic Research Center

 Cooperators: Kristen Hart (USGS Wetland and Aquatic Research Center), William J. Barichivich (Wetland and Aquatic Research Center), Michael Cherkiss (USGS Wetland and Aquatic Research Center), Jeff Howe (USFWS South Florida Ecological Services Office), John Tupy (USFWS South Florida Ecological Services Office)

-For the U.S. Fish and Wildlife Service to make decisions about the potential listing of a species, they must be able to forecast a species’ responses to potential future environmental conditions, as well as to different conservation and management actions.
-Yet, for many imperiled species in the pine rocklands, the information needed to complete these forecasts—such as population trends, life history traits, habitat use, and future land use and climate conditions–is often lacking.
+The Rim Rock Crowned Snake and the Key Ringed-Necked Snake are being considered for listing by the U.S. Fish and Wildlife Service (USFWS).
+To aid the agency’s decision, it must be able to forecast species’ responses to potential future environmental conditions, as well as to different conservation and management actions.
+Yet, the information needed to complete these forecasts—such as population trends, life history traits, habitat use, and future land use and climate conditions—is often lacking for most rare species.
 This is especially problematic for assessments of species resiliency to changes in climate and land use.